How to Choose the Right Paint Sprayer for Your Project

 You’ll usually find these with contract painters who use them for painting heavy duty industrial, marine, and chemical coatings.
 They can be used for both interior and exteriors of residential buildings and a lot more.

-Most airless paint sprayers come equipped with pumps that are powered with electrical motors.
+Most airless paint sprayers like the Graco series, come equipped with pumps that are powered with electric motors.
 But there are airless pumps that are also powered with compressed air or hydraulic systems.

 They can also be gasoline or diesel-powered.
 These types come with gas engines and are usually more mobile and can be used in places where there’s no electricity, as long as you have gasoline.